iVibudh/TensorFlow-for-DeepLearning/Readme.md

 - Official Google AI resources
 - Comprehensive Q&A section for learners

-### J. Langchain
-- Integrating language models with blockchain technology
-- New paradigms in decentralized AI

 ### K. Labs and Collaborations
 - Interactive Jupyter notebooks
 - Collaborations using Google Colab

+### L. Langchain
+- Integrating language models with blockchain technology
+- New paradigms in decentralized AI

+### M. 100 days of Python
+- Projects based in Python

 ## Author